WiiLink24/web/src/content/guide/evc.md

 #### With any luck, you'll be up and running!
 ___
 ## Important Notices!
-> If you change the region of your Wii, any previous data WILL BE PERMANENTLY ERASED!
+<l class="notice danger">If you change the region of your Wii, any previous data WILL BE PERMANENTLY ERASED!</l>

->
-> If you want to take advantage of the new languages, you WILL NEED TO ERASE YOUR DATA!
+<l class="notice danger">If you want to take advantage of the new languages, you WILL NEED TO ERASE YOUR DATA!</l>

->
-> To use custom regions, you must use AnyGlobeChanger.
+<l class="notice warn">To use custom regions, you must use AnyGlobeChanger.</l>
 ___
 ## Language Support